foggynight/CRL/README.md

 # crl

-C Results Library

-Zero-dependency catch-all toolkit library written for C/C++ with a focus on re-usability and performance.
+The **C Results Library** is a zero-dependency catch-all toolkit written for C/C++ with a focus on reusability and performance.

 ## Components